tsenga2/keio-quant-macro/SETUP.md

 ## Getting Help

 If you encounter issues with setup:
-1. Check the troubleshooting section
+1. Check the troubleshooting section for your operating system
 2. Search for the specific error message online
 3. Ask for help during the Week 2 session
 4. Post your issue (with error details) on the course platform